oesgalha/xylem/README.md

+### Here be dragons

+This is still a work in progress.
+Move along.

 # Xylem

 Xylem provides a simple way to store and retrieve hierarchical data through ActiveRecord.

 ## What

-Xylem uses the Adjacency List approach instead of Neste Set to store and query through hierarchical data.
+Xylem uses the Adjacency List approach to store and query through hierarchical data.

 ## Installation